-21-member delegation of INDIA alliance heads to Manipur
+21-member delegation of INDIA alliance reaches Manipur

 The MPs from 16 parties of the Opposition bloc will visit relief camps and violence-hit areas in the northeastern state.

-A delegation of 21 MPs from the Opposition parties’ Indian National Developmental Inclusive Alliance, or INDIA, took off for Imphal on Saturday morning for a two-day visit of the violence-hit Manipur.
+A delegation of 21 MPs from the Opposition parties’ Indian National Developmental Inclusive Alliance, or INDIA, reached Imphal on Saturday afternoon for a two-day visit of the violence-hit Manipur.

 The delegation will make recommendations to the Central government and Parliament to resolve the problems in Manipur, PTI reported.